Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Crystalline Cohomology

 For $m=1$, this is the Fr\"olicher spectral sequence.
 In the limit $m\to\infty$, this becomes the {\em slope spectral sequence} from Hodge--Witt cohomology $H^j(X,W\Omega_{X/k}^i)$ to crystalline cohomology.
 Whereas the Fr\"olicher spectral sequence of $X$ may or may not degenerate at $E_1$ if $k$ is of positive characteristic, the slope spectral sequence modulo torsion always degenerates at $E_1$.
 Moreover, the slope spectral sequence (including torsion) degenerates at $E_1$ if and only if the $p$-torsion of all $H^j(X,W\Omega_{X/k}^i)$ is finitely generated.
 For $i=0$, this gives a conceptional framework for finite generation of Serre's Witt vector cohomology.
 We refer to \cite{Illusie deRham Witt} for details.

 Finally, reduction modulo $p$ gives a map

 which, by the universal coefficient formula, is onto if and only if $\Hcris{n+1}(X/W)$ has no $p$-torsion.
-Thus, if all crystalline cohomology groups are torsion-free $W$-modules, then deRham-cohomology is crystalline cohomology modulo $p$.
+Thus, if all crystalline cohomology groups are torsion-free $W$-modules, then de~Rham-cohomology is crystalline cohomology modulo $p$.
 Next, by functoriality, the Frobenius of $X$ induces a $\sigma$-linear map $\varphi:\Hcris{\ast}(X/W)\to\Hcris{\ast}(X/W)$.
-Under suitable hypotheses on $X$, the Frobenius action determines the Hodge- and the conjugate filtration on deRham-cohomology.
+Under suitable hypotheses on $X$, the Frobenius action determines the Hodge- and the conjugate filtration on de~Rham-cohomology.
 More precisely, we have the following result of Mazur, and refer to \cite[Section 8]{Berthelot} details, proofs, and further references.

 \begin{Theorem}[Mazur] Let $X$ be a smooth and proper variety over a perfect field $k$ of positive characteristic $p$.
 Assume that $\Hcris{\ast}(X/W)$ has no $p$-torsion, and that the Fr\"olicher spectral sequence of $X$ degenerates at $E_1$.
 Then,